lmononen/measures-of-rationality-toolbox/README.md

 ### Statistical Significance of Rationality Measures

-Significance levels for violations of rationality are based on testing if the measure of rationality observed in the data could have been generated by a person choosing randomly on the budget line.
+The significance levels for violations of rationality are based on testing if the measure of rationality observed in the data could have been generated by a person choosing randomly on the budget line.
 Formally, for a number of goods $G$ and prices $p_t$ denote the income $w_t=p_t\cdot x_t$ and the budget line
 $$B(p_t,w_t)=\\{x\in \mathbb{R}_{+}^G| p_t \cdot x=w_t\\}.$$
 For a measure of rationality $I$, we are testing the null hypothesis with one-sided tests
 $$H_0: I\big((p_1,x_1),\dotsc, (p_T,x_T)\big)\sim I\big((p_1,\operatorname{Uni}(B(p_1,w_1))),\dotsc, (p_T,\operatorname{Uni}(B(p_T,w_T)))\big).$$